nrwl/nx/docs/shared/guides/setup-incremental-builds-angular.md

 In this guide we’ll specifically look into which changes need to be made to enable incremental builds for Angular applications.

+{% callout type="caution" title="Nx > 10.4.0" %}
-> Incremental builds requires Nx version 10.4.0 or later.
+Incremental builds requires Nx version 10.4.0 or later.
+{% /callout %}

 ## Requirements